mlogic/yan-common/README.rst

 ============

 Yan's collection of scripts for daily chores.
 Use at your own risk!
-There is no warranty.
-But I do welcome comments/issues/pull requests.
+There is no warranty, but I do welcome comments/issues/pull requests.

 * del: Use this instead of rm because rm is too risky. del uses /tmp as a recycle bin so you can recover your files until you reboot.